DaveMon79/Track-me-code/README.md

 # Usage

-To use this appilcation type "npm start", this will create the database and activate the application.
+To use this appilcation type "npm start", this will build the dist folder and start the server listening.

 # License